 - What you lead is greater than you.
 Counting on your own strength is not enough.
 Pray for wisdom, and use that wisdom to find strength to persevere.

 Are you committing, and recommitting, to Unbroken Leadership?
 Daily?
 Hourly?
-Contact us and let me know the obstacles you’ve overcome, or are facing now.
+Let me know the obstacles you’ve overcome, or are facing now.